 HOW CAN I HELP?

-We would very much appreciate your support by:
+If you are a retailer or business owner we would very much appreciate your support by:

 1) They are part of the force’s commitment to help protect our communities and those working and visiting the county.